Available in Classic and VPC

 - Actions: Moves to the interface where you can manage and configure the domain by service type

-You can search for the desired domain by entering or setting the domain information in the Domain list.
+You can search for specific domains by entering or configuring domain information in the domain list.

 Create domain